opengeospatial/GEOE3/GeoE3-Quality-Dashboard/README.md

 ## Operating the quality dashboard on Power BI

-You need to have Microsoft Power BI installed.
+You need to have Microsoft Power BI desktop installed.

 ### 1. Input files